This scholarship is offered as a full tuition fee reduction plus £14,600 for living, research and travel costs.

 You must also hold a conditional or unconditional offer to study at Royal Holloway.

 How do I apply?

-You must provide a supporting statement of no longer than 1,000 words which should include:
+You must provide a supporting statement of up to 1,000 words which should include:

 - Details of what you think you gained from your undergraduate degree